A complete dosimetry solution for Intracavitary PDT

 Meso at Penn

 Meso is a difficult disease to treat where the lung is often sacrificed.
 However, our collaborators at Penn developed a lung saving technique in which the lung is pushed aside before PDT begins.
-During surgery (courtesy of Penn) a few light detectors are sutured into the lung cavity wall.
+During surgery a few light detectors are sutured into the lung cavity wall.
 A light wand system is used to translate the light over the light detectors sewed into the tissue.